-You may find that you wish to create a particular Style to be used in this Template.
-For example, you may wish to create a Style which vertically centers text on the first page.
+You may find that you need a new style to solve a particular problem.
+For example, you may want a style which vertically centers text on the first page.

-For more details, see "Codes, Styles & Templates"
+For more details, see the topics under "Templates, Styles & Codes."

-DBT's Styles may not always be as we want them.
-For example, in our Letter Heading Template, we might wish to have blank lines between paragraphs, where in other types of document, we may not.
-Hence we can modify any Styles purely for one Template.
+DBT's styles may not always be as we want them.
+For example, in our letterhead template, we might require blank lines between paragraphs, where in other types of document, we may not.
+Hence we can modify the styles of the template to suit.

-Cautionary Note: Many of DBT's importers use Styles from the default Templates, so while a style may not appear to be important, it could become apparent later that it is.
+Note: Many of DBT's importers use styles from the standard templates.
+A style may not appear to be important, but it could become painfully apparent later that it has a useful purpose.

-You can delete Styles which you will never use.
-The process is easy, though it requires several steps.
+You can delete styles which you are sure you will not use.
 Go to the Document menu as shown below, and click on "Delete Style" or press d.

 The following dialog will appear.

-Use the up or down arrow to highlight the Style you wish to remove, and press the OK button.
+Select the style you wish to remove, and press the OK button.
 The style you highlighted will be removed from the list, and you will be returned to the main DBT screen.

-The net result will be apparent when you next use this Template and apply a Style.
-The following example shows the Apply Style list as it might be if we were to produce a Template for very simple letters and shows just 9 styles.
+The net result will be apparent when you next use your customized template and apply a style.
+The following example shows the Apply Style list as it might be if we were to produce a template for very simple letters.
+It shows just 9 styles.

-If you wish to use a Custom Table of Contents (TOC) for your Template, you may click on the "Table of Contents Options" button.
-(See illustration below) This option is available for both print and braille documents.
+If you wish to use a Custom Table of Contents (TOC) for your template, click on the "Table of Contents Options" button when you open the Create Template dialog.
+(See illustration below.)
+TOC options are available for both print and braille documents.